eclipse-iceoryx/iceoryx/doc/design/logging.md

 - do we need to change the log level after `Logger::init`
 - do we want a `IOX_LOG_IF(cond, level)` macro
-- shall the TestingLogger register signals to catch SIGTERM, etc. and print the log messages when the signal is raised?
+- shall the `TestingLogger` register signals to catch `SIGTERM`, etc. and print the log messages when the signal is raised?
 It might be necessary to wait for the error handling refactoring before this can be done
 - instead of having the `Logger::init()` static function with hidden default